 This does not only apply to biking but also to driving a car.
 If you ever plan to drive an automobile, do not drink and drive.
 It is dangerous for you and everyone around you.
 Safe biking means safe and sound travel in the Netherlands.

 11. Don’t use your phone while riding a bike in Amsterdam.

-This tip applies to driving as well; using a phone while cycling distracts you from seeing the fantastic sights of Amsterdam and is extremely hazardous.
-Remember, you are not the only one using the road; there are cyclists and vehicles all around you.
+This tip also applies to driving; using a phone while cycling distracts you from seeing the fantastic sights of Amsterdam and is extremely hazardous.
+Remember, you are not the only one using the road; cyclists and vehicles are all around you.

 Using selfie sticks while biking is also hazardous.
 If you want footage of the city (or yourself) while you pedal the streets, using a GoPro attachment on a bicycle is much safer to record your Amsterdam cycling adventure.

 12. Double lock your bike.